ManCla/testing-abstractions/README.md

 > git diff

+## Compile the code

+In a terminal window navigate to the `crazyflie-firmware` repository and then to the directory containing the [application](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/userguides/app_layer/) that implement the autonomous flight performing the step sequence.
+Do so with the following:

+> cd examples/demos/app_steps/

+Now you can compile the firmware for the desired testing setup with *one* of the following commands:

+> make sitl
+> make hitl
+> make pitl

+## Running the tests

+Instructions on how to run the testing setups are provided in the readme file of the `testing-frameworks` directory.

 ## How to Plot Test Results

 Detailed instructions are provided in the **plot/** directory but to just display the results from a test use:

 > python plot_main.py show path/to/flight-data

-## Running the tests

-Instructions on how to run the testing frameworks are provided in the readme file of the `testing-frameworks` directory.